r-luna/jwt_example/README.md

 ```
 ### 301 redirect
-Upon successful autnetication the user is redirected to the home page.
+Upon successfull authentication the user is redirected to the home page.

-The service can be easily modified to return the following.
+The service can be easily modified to return the following 200.

 ### 200 OK
 Sample response: